‘To my mind, empathy is in itself a healing agent….If a person is understood, he or she belongs'

 - Carl Rogers

-I aim to create as safe a space as possible for you to speak from your heart and say the unspeakable.
-With me by your side you will not be alone and everything between us will be held in the strictness of confidence and without judgement.
+With me by your side you will not be alone and everything between us will be held in the strictness of confidence.

 I work to the BACP code of ethics giving you the assurance that I have your interests firmly in mind, please visit my ethics page for further information on confidentiality of our sessions. (see ethics page).